InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 Whenever we want to know if a person understands a topic we start asking them questions about it.
 Those are little tests.
 It doesn't prove they know the whole subject, so if we need higher levels of expertise, we continue to ask questions or we observe them working under real-world simulating test conditions.

-This is the same process invlolved in learning by "experience".
-Experience has a very broad definition, but in the contect of learning it simply means you have been _tested_ with active business challenges.
+This is the same process involved in learning by "experience".
+Experience has a very broad definition, but in the context of learning it simply means you have been _tested_ with active business challenges.

-The AWS Certified exams are an attempt to approximate a specific set of active buiness challenges in order to validate a candidate's pertainent knowlege set.
+The AWS Certified exams are an attempt to approximate a specific set of active business challenges in order to validate a candidate's pertinent knowledge set.

 AWS Provides these stats regarding AWS Exam Certs: